juliam98/Schizotypy-receptor-maps/README.md

 toolbox. <br>
 3. Correlate each parcellated CBF map with all parcellated receptor/molecular atlas using spearman's correlation and using the null models.
 4. Correct for multiple comparisons.
-5. Do Cook's distance analysis.
+5. Do Cook's distance analysis to identify influential regions.

 ## Results
 View results [here](5_results#results_section).